Webinar Archive: Using acoustic tags and Uncrewed Aerial Systems to study cetaceans

 Using acoustic tags and Uncrewed Aerial Systems to study cetaceans Overview

-Please join us for a discussion on the use of Uncrewed Aerial Systems (UAS) to deploy acoustic tags on cetaceans to study their movement and behaviors.
+Please join us for a discussion on the deployment and use of acoustic tags on cetaceans to study their movement and behaviors.

 Using acoustic tags and Uncrewed Aerial Systems to study cetaceans – April 15, 2026